-Complaint campaigns
+8. Complaint campaigns

-If the School becomes the focus of a campaign and receives large volumes of complaints all based on the same subject and from complainants unconnected with the school, we will publish a single response on our website.
+8.1.
+If the school/trust becomes the focus of a campaign and receives large volumes of complaints all based on the same subject and from complainants unconnected with the school, we will publish a single response on our website.

-Unreasonable Complaints
+9. Unreasonable Complaints

-The School will not normally investigate anonymous complaints but we may consider whether the complaint warrants an investigation.

-A complaint may be regarded as unreasonable if the parent:

-- Refuses to co-operate with the complaints investigation process while still wishing their complaint to be resolved; - Refuses to accept that certain issues are not within the scope of a complaints procedure; - Insists on the complaint being dealt with in ways which are incompatible with the complaints procedure or with good practice; - Introduces trivial or irrelevant information which the parent expects to be taken into account and commented on, or raises large numbers of detailed but unimportant questions, and insists they are fully answered, sometimes immediately and to their own timescales; - Makes unjustified complaints about staff who are trying to deal with the issues and seeks to have them replaced; - Changes the basis of the complaint as the investigation proceeds; - Makes excessive demands on school time by either frequent, lengthy, complicated and/or stressful contact with staff regarding the complaint; - Repeatedly makes the same complaint and refuses to accept previous findings (despite responses concluding that the complaint is groundless or has been addressed); or - Seeks an unrealistic outcome.

-A complaint may also be considered unreasonable if the parent:

-- Acts maliciously; - Aggressively, using threats, intimidation or violence; - Uses abusive, offensive or discriminatory language; - Makes defamatory statements; - Makes statements known to be false; or - Publishes information or threatens to publish information on social media such as on websites and in newspapers.

-Where, at any stage, a complaint is deemed by the Headteacher, Chair of the Board of Trustees or CEO to be unreasonable, the School may take any of the following actions:
+- 9.1.
+The school will not normally investigate anonymous complaints, but we may consider whether the complaint warrants an investigation. - 9.2.
+A complaint may be regarded as unreasonable if the parent: - 9.2.1.
+Refuses to co-operate with the complaints investigation process while still wishing their complaint to be resolved - 9.2.2.
+Refuses to accept that certain issues are not within the scope of a complaints procedure - 9.2.3.
+Insists on the complaint being dealt with in ways which are incompatible with the complaints procedure or with good practice - 9.2.4.
+Introduces trivial or irrelevant information which the parent expects to be taken into account and commented on, or raises large numbers of detailed but unimportant questions, and insists they are fully answered, sometimes immediately and to their own timescales - 9.2.5.
+Makes unjustified complaints about staff who are trying to deal with the issues and seeks to have them replaced - 9.2.6.
+Changes the basis of the complaint as the investigation proceeds - 9.2.7.
+Makes excessive demands on school time by either frequent, lengthy, complicated and/or stressful contact with staff regarding the complaint - 9.2.8.
+Repeatedly makes the same complaint and refuses to accept previous findings (despite responses concluding that the complaint is groundless or has been addressed); or - 9.2.9.
+Seeks an unrealistic outcome. - 9.3.
+A complaint may also be considered unreasonable if the parent: - 9.3.1.
+Acts maliciously - 9.3.2.
+Aggressively, using threats, intimidation or violence - 9.3.3.
+Uses abusive, offensive or discriminatory language - 9.3.4.
+Makes defamatory statements - 9.3.5.
+Makes statements known to be false - 9.3.6.
+Publishes information or threatens to publish information on social media such as on websites and in newspapers. - 9.4.
+Where, at any stage, a complaint is deemed by the Headteacher, Chair of the Board of Trustees or CEO to be unreasonable, the School may take any of the following actions: - 9.4.1.
+Implement a limited communications strategy - 9.4.2.
+Advise that a third party act on the parent's behalf

+SAND Academies Trust
-- Implement a limited communications strategy; - Advise that a third party act on the parent's behalf; and/or - Notify the parent that the complaint procedure will not be implemented and that there will be no further response to their complaint.

-Where aggression or abusive behaviour has been used, the School may:

-- Ask the parent to leave the School premises; - Inform the police; and/or - Bar them from being on the School premises.
+- 9.4.3.
+Notify the parent that the complaint procedure will not be implemented and that there will be no further response to their complaint. - 9.5.
+Where aggression or abusive behaviour has been used, the school may: - 9.5.1.
+Ask the parent to leave the school premises - 9.5.2.
+Inform the police - 9.5.3.
+Bar them from being on the school premises.

-Further Steps
+10. Further Steps